 3 – Kitch-iti-kipi Spring

-A hidden gem in the Upper Peninsula is Kitch-iti-kipi, it is Michigan’s largest natural freshwater spring lake.
+A hidden gem in the Upper Peninsula is Kitch-iti-kipi, Michigan’s largest natural freshwater spring lake.

-The name comes from the Ojibwa Indians meaning “big cold water”.
-The lake is fed by several natural springs that maintain a constant temp of 45 degrees, and visitors can take a self-operated raft onto the lake.
+The name comes from the Ojibwa Indians meaning “big cold spring.”
+The lake is fed by several natural springs that gush over 10,000 gallons per minute at a constant temperature of 45 degrees.
+Visitors can take a self-operated raft onto the lake.

 4 – The Gilmore Car Museum

-The Gilmore Car Museum is an automotive museum located in Hickory Corners, Michigan.
+The Gilmore Car Museum is an automotive museum located in Hickory Corners, not far from Kalamazoo.

-It is home to one of the largest collections of vintage and classic automobiles in the US, with over 400 vehicles on display.
+It’s home to one of the largest collections of vintage and classic automobiles in the U.S. with over 400 vehicles on display.

 Take a stroll through time from the early days of horseless carriages to modern-day muscle cars and beyond.